ZG089/Re-Malwack/README.md

 > [!TIP]
 > - You can update hosts file by going into magisk, and pressing the action button on the module card instead of updating it using Re-Malwack cli.

-> [!WARNING]
-> **Do not use this module with any other ad blocker module/app, such as AdAway and Magisk's built-in systemless hosts module.**

 > [!NOTE]
 > - For KernelSU users and for those who noticed that the hosts file isn't updated after running ``su -c rmlwk --update-hosts``, install [Overlayfs](https://github.com/HuskyDG/magic_overlayfs) module, configure it and it will work. (if you need help configuring it then contact with me via Telegram or XDA)